-Working in the UAE under a visit visa or a tourist visa is illegal.
+Be advised that working in the UAE under a visit visa or a tourist visa is illegal.
 You must change your visa to an employment visa first before reporting to work.

 We received a question from one of our readers.
 I am still waiting for my Work Permit from my Employer, but they told me I should start reporting to work for my training.
 Is it okay for me to start my duty?

-Secure an Employment Visa First Before Working
+Working while on a Tourist Visa is Illegal, Secure an Employment Visa First Before Working

 A tip for all Dubai residents, in case you get employed, you should have your work documents processed by your employer before reporting to work.
 You are only allowed to work legally if you already have a work permit.